Kwame842/MovieData/docs/README.md

 Create a panel with the following query:

-sql
-Copy
-Edit
 SELECT
 timestamp AS "time",
 bpm AS heart_rate
 FROM heartbeats
 ORDER BY timestamp DESC
 LIMIT 100;